Simple Tips to Prevent Mold & Microbial Growth in Your Home or Property

 Dryer vents should release air outside and not into your crawl space to prevent humidity readings in the area from increasing.
 Ideally you want humidity levels in the 30% to 50% range.

-If you experience mold damage in Maryland, Virginia, or Washington, DC, know that you can always count on the experts at Tri State Restorations to help you recover your space and restore your property.
+If you experience mold damage in Maryland or Virginia know that you can always count on the experts at Tri State Restorations to help you recover your space and restore your property.
 We can be on site within 90 minutes to start the process of reclaiming your home or business.
 Contact us at 866-818-1949.